Aarif965/aarifbaksh.github.io/README.md

 # My Github Page!

-We have got 2 sets of slides for this assignment:
+Below is some information about me, in two different formats.

-The [first one](beamer.pdf) is pdf, uses beamer,
+The [first one](beamer.pdf) is pdf, uses beamer.

-The [second one](reveal.html) is html, built using revealjs,
+The [second one](reveal.html) is html, built using revealjs.